berops/claudie/docs/input-manifest/providers/aws.md

 1. Install AWS CLI tools by following [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 2. Setup AWS CLI on your machine by following [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
+3. Ensure that the regions you're planning to use are enabled in your AWS account.
+You can check the available regions using [this guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions), and you can enable them using [this guide](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-regions.html).
+Otherwise, you may encounter a misleading error suggesting your STS token is invalid.

 ### Creating AWS credentials for Claudie